namhyung/uftrace/doc/uftrace-replay.md

 DESCRIPTION
 ===========
-This command prints trace data recorded using `uftrace-record`(1) command.
+This command prints trace data recorded using the `uftrace-record`(1) command.
 The traced functions are printed like a C program in time order.

 OPTIONS